 Good Working Conditions

 Many people choose a pharmacy technician career for a variety of reasons.
 First of all, the working conditions are very good.
 Pharmacy technicians work in clean and organized areas, which are well ventilated and well lit.
-Secondly, there are good job opportunities, especially for those individuals who have experience and formal training or hold a pharmacy tech certification.
 Another reason to choose a pharmacy technician career can be represented by the amount of income that a tech receives.
 The possibility for the income to increase exists, as pharmacy technicians may be required to work weekends and holidays; experience in the field typically comes with higher wages.
 In certain settings, pharmacy technicians receive full benefits, such as medical and dental insurance, paid sick leave and vacation, and retirement plans.
 Individuals also choose a pharmacy technician career because it represents an important part of the health care system.

 There is no requirement for formal training or licensing as pharmacy technician.
 However, on-the-job training is less available nowadays, and employers prefer individuals who hold a pharmacy tech certification issued by a training institution.
 There is a voluntary exam that future pharmacy technicians can take, known as the National Pharmacy Technician Certification Examinations.
 Everyone who holds a pharmacy tech certification needs to re-certify every two years.